fawazsammani/Optical-power-measurement-using-image-processing/README.md

 ![graph-0](https://user-images.githubusercontent.com/30661597/47572245-60f12580-d8ef-11e8-8266-eb19606a1f92.png)
 ![graphs-1](https://user-images.githubusercontent.com/30661597/47572253-6484ac80-d8ef-11e8-81d2-581dc6112534.png)

-## Using our method for blur measurement on any images
+## Using our method for blur measurement on any image
-You may also use our proposed method of blur measurement for any image you want.
+You may also use our proposed method of blur measurement to measure the blur percentage for any image you wish.
 Below is the results of our method applied on other images.<br/><br/>
 ![1](https://user-images.githubusercontent.com/30661597/47572418-c04f3580-d8ef-11e8-9f7d-0b12ff800a7d.png)
 ![2](https://user-images.githubusercontent.com/30661597/47572425-c513e980-d8ef-11e8-875f-7eda5747772a.png)
 ![3](https://user-images.githubusercontent.com/30661597/47572428-c7764380-d8ef-11e8-9bd2-55a4336c97c7.png)